mabiesen/danny_tutorial_webscraping/README.md

 There are a few structures in python you need to know to understand this tutorial.

 If you don't know them right away after reading through this page, don't worry, move on, play with the code!
 In programming hands on learning is the best.
-These structures will make sense when you see these things used in the scripts.
+These structures will make sense when you see them used in the scripts.

 #### Lists/arrays.